pypa/distlib/docs/tutorial.rst

 This is implemented using the XML-RPC API.

+..

+    Apart from ``JSONLocator``,

-Apart from :class:`JSONLocator`, none of the locators currently returns enough metadata to allow dependency resolution to be carried out, but that is a result of the fact that metadata relating to dependencies are not indexed, and would require not just downloading the distribution archives and inspection of contained metadata files, but potentially also introspecting setup.py!
-This is the downside of having vital information only available via keyword arguments to the :func:`setup` call: hopefully, a move to fully declarative metadata will facilitate indexing it and allowing the provision of improved features.
+None of the locators currently returns enough metadata to allow dependency resolution to be carried out, but that is a result of the fact that metadata relating to dependencies are not indexed, and would require not just downloading the distribution archives and inspection of contained metadata files, but potentially also introspecting setup.py!
+This is the downside of having vital information only available via keyword arguments to the ``setup()`` call: hopefully, a move to fully declarative metadata will facilitate indexing it and allowing the provision of improved features.

 The locators will skip binary distributions other than wheels. (``.egg`` files are currently treated as binary distributions).